-- Cognitive testing in verbal reasoning, nonverbal reasoning, short-term and working memory, long-term memory, auditory processing, visual processing, and processing speed; sensorimotor processing is included as needed
+- Cognitive testing in areas such as verbal reasoning, nonverbal reasoning, short-term and working memory, long-term memory, auditory processing, visual processing, and processing speed; sensorimotor processing is included as needed

 - Neuropsychological testing in attention and executive function (e.g., cognitive flexibility, sustained attention, inhibition/impulsivity, monitoring, and planning/organization)